JasonKim0122/regex-tutorial/Develop/gist-template.md

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

-Notice that the anchors in this regex are the ^ and the $.
+Notice that the anchors in this regex are the '^' and the '$'.
 By breaking it down only in just the beggining portion and the end portion.
 This regex is searching for something that starts with ^([a-z0-9_\.-]+) this component and must end with this ([a-z\.]{2,6})$ component.
-For now just remember that the start of a regex beings with ^ and ends with $.
+For now just remember that the start of a regex beings with '^' and ends with '$'.
 We will discuss more about the certain components in between the anchors further in depth in this tutorial.

 ### Quantifiers

+What is a quantifier?
+A quantifier in a regex is a component used to determine how many times a certain characters or even groups of characters need to be included or present in order for it to be counted as a valid regex.
+A quantifier is recoginized as a '+'.
+Using our regex from earlier, ([a-z0-9_\.-]+), this is an example of a group of characters using a quantifier.
+Notice how a-z,0-9, _ , . , and - are used for this grouping.
+It is considered a grouping as these characters are bounded within '[]'.
+The quantifer is basically stating that at least one of these characters have to be included in the beggining portion of this regex to be counted as a valid expression.

 ### OR Operator